-Before I get into what it’s like being a black person traveling in Bulgaria, I should let you know that this post is actually part of a series on my blog called Being a Black Traveler in Eastern Europe and Slavic countries.
+Before I get into what it’s like being a black person traveling in Bulgaria, I should let you know that this post is actually part of a series on my blog called Being a Black Traveler in Eastern Europe and Slavic Europe by Country.

 That is why this summary of my experience as a black traveler in Bulgaria is not so long.
-So check out the whole Eastern Europe series when you are done.
+So check out the whole Eastern Europe post when you are done.

 Disclaimer: I am a tall, thin, make-up wearing, American passport-wielding girl that dresses in mostly dresses, cute skirts and other fashionable clothing.
 I am sure that all factors into how I am “received” in some countries.
 As you read my experiences, keep that in mind that my gender and my nationality, I am sure, can sometimes play a part in how I am treated.